 ICSA PROTEST MERCOSUR AND TTIP TRADE DEALS

 The Irish Cattle and Sheep Farmers’ Association (ICSA) is protesting outside the EU Commission offices today due to the potential sell-out of the EU beef farming sector in Mercosur and TTIP talks.
-ICSA president Patrick Kent slammed EU Commissioner for Trade Cecilia Malmstrom for reckless concessions and claimed that the EU Commission has no democratic mandate to push for a trade deal at such a huge cost to the European beef farming sector.
+ICSA president Patrick Kent slammed EU Commissioner for Trade Cecilia Malmstrom for reckless concessions.
+He claimed that the EU Commission has no democratic mandate to push for a trade deal at such a huge cost to the European beef farming sector.

 “ICSA is particularly alarmed at the proposed concession of a 78,000 ton tariff rate quota (TRQ) in the Mercosur talks and the possibility of a similar offer on TTIP.
 All of this comes after the concession of 50,000 tons to Canadian farmers under CETA.